-The two major soya-producing countries are the US and Brazil, which together produce about 64% of the world’s supply.
-Soya is Brazil’s biggest export by value, and there have long been serious concerns about the extent to which it is behind deforestation in the Amazon and surrounding regions.
+The largest soya-producing countries are the US, Brazil and Argentina, which together produce about 80% of the world’s supply.
+Soya is Brazil’s second biggest export by value, and there have long been serious concerns about the extent to which it is behind deforestation in the Amazon and surrounding regions.

 To date, around 17 percent of the Amazon has been lost.
 Vast areas have been chopped down to make space for agricultural land, used for growing maize and soya and rearing cattle.